Amazon Milk Frog Care

 Many feeder insects can be kept easily at home with care kits, such as the Cricket Care Kit above from Josh's Frogs.

-Amazon Milk Frogs are a fairly new species to the pet trade, and continue to grow in popularity.
-These large, bold, easily kept frogs are sure to become more common as time progresses, and continue to win people over with their attractive pattern and ease of care.
+Amazon Milk Frogs continue to grow in popularity.
+These large, bold, easily kept frogs win people over with their attractive pattern and ease of care.

 Check out captive bred Amazon Milk Frogs for SALE at Josh's Frogs by clicking HERE.
 We breed all the Amazon Milk Frogs we sell right here in our facility to ensure quality, healthy captive bred animals.